 INTRODUCTION

 When multiple predator species attack the same prey, interactions between predators range from synergistic to antagonistic, with effects that cascade across trophic levels (Sih et al. 1998; Ives et al. 2005).
 The predator habitat domain framework, which defines spatial niches of predators, can predict how multiple predators affect prey (Preisser et al. 2007; Schmitz 2007).
 Predators that forage in distinct niches may enhance prey suppression by preventing prey from seeking refuges (Losey and Denno 1998; Straub and Snyder 2008).
 Yet, predators with overlapping niches may compete or feed on each other, reducing predation risk (Snyder and Ives, 2001).
-Prey behavioral responses to multiple predators can mediate population responses and trophic cascades if survival, reproduction, or feeding behaviors are affected (Northfield et al. 2017).
+Prey behavioral responses to multiple predators can affect population dynamics and trophic cascades if survival, reproduction, or feeding behaviors are affected (Northfield et al. 2017).
 However, effects of these behavioral responses on other ecosystem functions have rarely been assessed.

 Many insect herbivores are vectors of plant viruses that cause substantial damage to plant health (Jones and Naidu, 2019).
 Plant virus transmission is affected by vector behaviors such as host selection, the duration and location of feeding, and dispersal (Fereres and Moreno, 2009).
 Empirical studies and models suggest that even small shifts in vector behaviors such as host preference, feeding location or duration, and movement between hosts can greatly alter rates of virus spread (Eigenbrode et al. 2018; Crowder et al. 2019).
-Predators, which often forage on vectors, could thus affect virus transmission by reducing vector abundance and by altering vector behaviors (Long and Finke, 2015; Lee et al. 2021).
+Predators, which often forage on vectors, can thus affect virus transmission both by reducing vector abundance and by altering vector behaviors (Long and Finke, 2015; Lee et al. 2021).
+However, such effects on vector abundance and behavior may conflict to produce variable net effects on virus transmission.
+A study examining lady beetles’ effects on aphid vectors carrying Pea-enation Mosaic Virus found predators significantly reduced vector abundance but increased vector dispersal between host plants, resulting in no overall effect on virus transmission (Lee et al. 2022).
+Examining predators' impacts on both vector populations and specific vector behaviors is thus crucial to understanding their role in virus transmission dynamics.

 While theories using habitat domain to predict multiple predator effects on prey abundance are well supported (Woodcock and Heard, 2011), effects on vector behavior and pathogen spread may differ.
 In a case of predator-predator synergy, a foliar foraging ladybeetle induced aphid prey to drop from hosts and become vulnerable to a ground beetle (Losey and Denno 1999).
 If aphids were vectors, however, predator-induced dropping might have accelerated pathogen transmission by increasing vector movement to new plants (Nelson et al. 2004).
-One study assessing effects of multiple predators on vector-borne pathogens found that predator diversity affected vector behaviors in ways that affected pathogens (Long and Finke 2015).
+One study assessing effects of multiple predators on vector-borne pathogens found that increasing predator richness reduced vector abundance but did not influence host plant occupancy by vectors, though predator foraging strategies were not considered (Long and Finke, 2015).
 However, testing habitat domain theories of multiple predators on pathogens will require comparisons between predators that forage across varied habitats alongside measurements of vector behaviors.

 Here, we expanded on a habitat domain framework for multiple predator effects to include vector behaviors that mediate pathogen transmission by assessing how three predator species affected an aphid vector and a viral plant pathogen.
 We manipulated the composition of predator communities in a substitutive experiment and assessed how individual and combined effects of foliar and ground foraging predators affected vector abundance, feeding location, dispersal, and virus transmission.
 We show interactions among multiple predators have variable but predictable effects on vector abundance, movement, and feeding behavior.
 Expanding the habitat domain framework to consider prey behavior in addition to abundance would enhance our understanding of how multiple predators affect prey and how these effects cascade through ecosystems.